rome/tools/website/src/blog/posts/2020-08-08_introducing_rome.md

 layout: layouts/blog.liquid
 ---

-We're excited to announce the first release and general availability of **Rome**, a linter, compiler, bundler, and [more](/#development-status) for JavaScript, TypeScript, HTML, Markdown, and CSS.
+We're excited to announce the first release and general availability of **Rome**: a JavaScript, TypeScript, HTML, Markdown, and CSS linter, compiler, bundler, and [more](/#development-status).
 We aim to unify the entire frontend development toolchain.

 Rome is a [monolithic](https://en.wikipedia.org/wiki/Monolithic_application) tool containing functionality that has traditionally been separate tools in the frontend ecosystem.
 We call this a toolchain.
 It is **not** a collection of existing tools, but completely custom, built [largely](/credits) from scratch, contained entirely in a single package and codebase.
 It is designed to replace [Babel](https://babeljs.io/), [ESLint](https://eslint.org/), [Webpack](https://webpack.js.org/), [Prettier](https://prettier.io/), [Jest](https://jestjs.io/), and others.